PFAS Are Everywhere—but What Are They, Exactly?

 • Be discerning when purchasing makeup.
 Only buy from beauty brands that use clean ingredients you can pronounce.

-All Good is committed to creating products that are good for our skin and for the environment.
-This butter is thick, hydrating, fragrance-free, and excellent for the face and body.
-The compact tin makes it easy to toss into your backpack or purse.
+For years, we’ve loved how All Good is committed to creating products that are good for our skin and for the environment.
+This butter—a mainstay on our annual list— is thick, hydrating, fragrance-free, and excellent for the face and body.
+The compact stick makes it easy to toss into your backpack or purse.
 The company claims it is "very water resistant," but we still suggest ample applications if you're swimming.

-SOLARA SUNSCARE GO!
+SOLARA SUNCARE GO!
 DAILY DEFENSE MINERAL FACE SUNSCREEN

-This lightweight SPF 30 recently came onto our radars.
-EWG-certified, it is blendable and silky.
+This lightweight SPF 30 came onto our radars last year and we still love it.
+EWG-verified, it is blendable and silky.
 Founded by a mother who started vetting her personal care products after battling Lyme Disease and also seeing her children react to various sunscreen, the company promotes clean, minimal-ingredients responsible skincare

 BADGER ACTIVE MINERAL SUNSCREEN CREAM